Ron Burch

-Ron Burch is an American writer whose work spans television, film, plays, short fiction and novels.
+Ron Burch is an American writer of television, film, plays, short fiction and novels.
 His movies include Head over Heels, Yours, Mine and Ours and Ferdinand.
 He was the executive producer/showrunner (along with David Kidd) of the DreamWorks Animation TV show Dinotrux.
 He and Kidd wrote the second, third, and fourth seasons of "Marvel Super Hero Adventures".

 Early life

 Ron Burch was born in Columbus, Ohio.
 His family later moved to Sunbury, Ohio.
 He attended Ohio State University, Antioch University Los Angeles, and the Institute for Advanced Theater Training at Harvard University.